Romacoding/ostash.dev/content/posts/2021-07-01-pre-post-conditions.md

 Today we will discuss a topic of `pre` and `post` assertions (conditions) in Clojure.
 The language gives programmers an option to set certain conditions we want to constrain our function with.
 We can define the limitations on the input parameters and the return value of the function.

 `Pre` and `post` assertions are defined in a vector and can be saved in a function's [metadata](/posts/2021-06-18-clojure-metadata).
 The expressions we define in `pre` and `post` condition vectors must return logical `true` for the constrains to pass.
-If any of them return `false` we receive an `AssertionError` with the specific constrain expression.
+If any of them evaluate to `false` we will receive an `AssertionError` with the specific constrain expression returned.
 Lets try it in the REPL.
 ```clojure
 (defn func ^{:pre [(pos? x)]